 The more I think of it, the more I see a strong similarity between bonds and websites.

 Perhaps I look at these things a little differently than most people.
-I spent 20 years as either an institutional bond broker in top-tier Wall Street or a bond portfolio manager with $280 million and $1.5 billion funds.
+I spent 20 years as either an institutional bond broker in top-tier Wall Street or a bond portfolio manager with $280 million to $1.5 billion funds.

 Basically, I look at bonds as reasonably safe producers of passive income.
 You buy a bond and you put your faith in that issuer, be it the US government or a corporation, to pay you timely interest and principal.